ray5fjdeci/ray5fjdeci.github.com/_posts/2017-08-23-vc-ico-idea.md

   I broke the trail of the Real Estate idea to pursue what I considered a unique opportunity that pulled me into the mesmerizing world of cryptocurrency ICOs.
 ---
-So after some conversations with a few friends, and due to the apparent explosion of interest in ICOs in the past few months, I decided to give ICOs a shot.
-There was no long-term plan here &mdash; I simply wanted to move quickly and run a test to see if it's actually possible to raise a bunch of money for a project.
-The project itself didn't matter so much &mdash; to quote Miley Cyrus: "it's the climb".
+So after some conversations with a few friends, and due to the apparent explosion of interest in ICOs in the past few months, I thought: "Hey, why don't I give this ICO thing a shot?"

+There wasn't any long-term plan here &mdash; I just wanted to move quickly and run an experiment to see if it's really as easy to raise millions of dollars as the media made it out to be.
+The project itself didn't matter &mdash; to quote Miley Cyrus: "it's the climb".

 I knew I'd be sharing the experience later on, so I used [Notion](https://www.notion.so/invite/link/dc8dc67d56334ea984e7757d90adb311) for planning and documenting everything.
-It works great &mdash; mostly like a Google Doc with nested pages.
-Here's what that looked like:
+It works great &mdash; think Google Docs, with nested pages.

+This is what it looked like:

 ![Notion - Blockchain ICO plan](/assets/notion-blockchain.png)

-I ported everything over here, so you can just read along.
+I ported everything over here, so you can just read right along.
+I'm sharing *all* the details here, so this'll take a while &mdash; grab a cup of coffee and kick it back.

-## The Plan
+## The Action Plan

 - Understand the Basics
 - Find an Idea